-- ATM like podiums for Bursar, Registration, event tickets, etc (Joeann Humbert) and make them accept Bluetooth?
-(Alan Levine) - GPS units coordinates for rooms, parking lots, directions (Joeann Humbert) - Mobility pseudo-devices such as projection keyboards, ie, keyboards projected by small boxes onto any surface where one can do touch-typing and the projection box would detect light interruption to find which key one typed.
-Another technology would be a display-anywhere where, again, one can project an image on any surface such as a file cabinet, a medicine cabinet, a desk, the ground, etc (Jean Paul) - Improved quality video teleconferencing announced by companies such as Lifesize, Tandberg, and Polycom promise a better learning experience through high definition video and surround sound, as well as ease of use multipoint connectivity.
-The higher quality video and sound makes the technology more transparent to the learner; the multipoint capability allows for the bringing in of multiple "voices" there is the possibility for this to be used both as a communication device among students at different locations (e.g. onsite on project, different schools) as well as by instructors bringing the world into their classrooms on a planned or ad hoc basis. (anonymous?) - Self Service Video Capture Technologies for capturing lectures and other fixed location group events now exist which enable a faculty member to walk into their classroom and initiate a capture of a class session that can be automatically uploaded to the web.
+Adoption Horizon Vote 12months 2-3 Years 4-5 Years Self Service Video Capture - Technologies for capturing lectures and other fixed location group events now exist which enable a faculty member to walk into their classroom and initiate a capture of a class session that can be automatically uploaded to the web.
 When it saves time, faculty will adopt.
-(Phil Long) - Individually controlled self-darkening 'glass' panels They're here today they're installed in the high-tech, and high cost luxury suites and board rooms clear panels that give transparency to enclosed spaces (seminar rooms, CTL's etc.) but they are too costly.
+(Phil Long) XXXXX XXXX x Individually controlled self-darkening 'glass' panels - They're here today - they're installed in the high-tech, and high cost luxury suites and board rooms - clear panels that give transparency to enclosed spaces (seminar rooms, CTL's etc.) but they are too costly.
 A market is ready for them by demonstrating the size fo the market, the prices will fall to make the market viable.
-(Phil Long) - Mapping NASA World Wind (Malcolm Brown) - Items from Rachel's whiteboard (10/5) Advanced Video conferencing (Access Grid; High Def TV; issues of quality, self-service); Learning objects from the military (Codra the depository of LO depositories); Evolution of mapping (World Wind); Gaming (World of Warcraft model); Location awareness (things, functions, programs that operate based on location; example: maps of coffee shops around the hotel; description of pace, location relevant info, issues of privacy, Google Dodgeball) (Malcolm Brown) - On demand printing New ways to create customized (good) and cost-effective (better) course packs and texts from companies like FedExKinkos.com, Lulu.com, QOOP.com.
-(Richard Barainuk)
+(Phil Long) Mapping - NASA World Wind[®] (Malcolm Brown) XX XX Advanced Video conferencing (Access Grid) X X High Def TV; issues of quality, self-service) Learning objects from the military (Codra the depository of LO depositories) Evolution of mapping (World Wind) Gaming (World of Warcraft model) XX XX Location awareness (things, functions, programs that operate based on location; example: maps of coffee shops around the hotel; description of pace, location relevant info, issues of privacy, Google Dodgeball) (Malcolm Brown) XXXXX XXX Х On demand printing - New ways to create customized (good) and cost-effective (better) course packs and texts from companies like FedExKinkos.com, Lulu.com, QOOP.com.
+XXX XXX